Our absolute priority remains the safety of our visitors as well as the 117,000 people living and working within the National Park.

 You can buy a Discovery ticket for individuals or for families, and have unlimited travel for the day across the South Downs National Park.

-Other ways of getting around include Brighton’s open topped Breeze Buses (see below) which connect you to the rolling downland of Devils Dyke, Ditchling Beacon and Stanmer Park.
+Other ways of getting around include Brighton’s Breeze Buses (see below) which connect you to the rolling downland of Devils Dyke, Ditchling Beacon and Stanmer Park.
 Whilst in Hampshire why not explore the old fashioned way by steam train along 10 miles of the Watercress line from New Alresford to Alton.

 There are also 15 bike hire sites around the National Park and with 1,200 kilometres of bridleways weaving their way through forests and round cycling is a great way to see the best of the South Downs, see the cycling pages for more information.